soup/clients/v1.1/README.md

 instances.

 1. You have to request a token and secret from the request_token endpoint.
-This will be used to link your aplication with the user.
+This will be used to link your application with the user.

 2. Redirect the user to the authorize url, and use the previously acquired token from step one, e.g. for oauth1:
 `https://api.soup.io/oauth/authorize?oauth_token=TOKEN_STEP_1`
-<br />If the user allowed access to her account an redirect will be issued to
+<br />If the user allowed access to her account, a redirect will be issued to
 the specified callback.
 Parameters for this requests are `oauth_token` with the used token and `oauth_verifier`. <br />
 If the user denies the access soup.io redirects to the callback uri and